QP/C 8.0.0

 The support for multiple static clock tick rates is much simpler than the "dynamic tick", and essentially does not increase the complexity of the kernel (because the same code for the single tick rate can handle other tick rates the same way).
 Also, multiple static tick rates require much simpler hardware timers, which can be clocked specifically to the desired frequency and don't need particularly wide dynamic range.
 For example, 16-bit timers or even 8-bit timers are completely adequate.

-Yet the multiple clock rates can deliver similar low-power operation for the system, while keeping the QP framework much simpler and easier to certify than "tickless" kernels.
+Yet the multiple clock rates can deliver similar low-power operation for the system, while keeping the QP Framework much simpler and easier to certify than "tickless" kernels.
 The rest of this example explains how to use the multiple static clock rates in QP/C/C++ and shows how to leverage this feature to achieve low-power software design.

 The Low-Power Code